Tarabai Shinde: Early life and family

-Born in Marathi Family in the year 1850 to Bapuji Hari Shinde in Buldhana, Berar Province, in present-day Maharashtra, she was a founding member of the Satyashodhak Samaj, Pune.
+Tarabai was born in Marathi Family in the year 1850 to Bapuji Hari Shinde in Buldhana, Berar Province, in present-day Maharashtra, she was a founding member of the Satyashodhak Samaj, Pune.
 Her father was a radical and head clerk in the office of Deputy Commissioner of Revenues, he also published a book titled, "Hint to the Educated Natives" in 1871.
 There was no girls' school in the area.
 Tarabai was the only daughter who was taught Marathi, Sanskrit and English by her father.
 She also had four brothers.
-Tarabai was married when quite young, but was granted more freedom in the household than most other Marathi wives of the time since her husband moved into her parents' home.
+Tarabai's marriage was completed when she was quite young, but was granted more freedom in the household than most other Marathi wives of the time since her husband moved into her parent's home.

 Social work

-Shinde was associate of social activists Jotirao and Savitribai Phule; both husband & wife and were a founding member of their Satyashodhak Samaj ("Truth Finding Community") organisation.
+Shinde was associate of social activists Jyotirao Phule and Savitribai Phule; both husband & wife and were a founding member of their Satyashodhak Samaj ("Truth Finding Community") organisation.
 The Phules shared with Shinde an awareness of the separate axes of oppression that constitute gender and caste, as well as the intermeshed nature of the two.

 "Stri Purush Tulana"

+“I’m doing it to make you men open your eyes and take a new look at your country and have some pride in it, rather than each one of you just abandoning the dharma, habits, and customs of his own country.
+I’m doing it out of the hope that you might stop treating all women as though they had committed a crime and making their lives hell for it.”